web-platform-tests/rfcs/rfcs/safe-printable-inset.md

 discretion.
 The user agent may therefore not be able to make assumptions about which edge (long or short?) will be fed first into the printer, or what orientation the sheet of paper has.
-Therefore using just one value (which should represent the largest of the four) seems reasonable.
+Therefore using just one value (which should represent the larger of the four) seems reasonable.